We earn a commission for products purchased through some links in this article.

 The fever lasts a few days, while the rash typically lasts about six days.
 It can cause skin peeling when it disappears.

 In most cases, when treated properly, there shouldn’t be any further complications.
 In minimal cases there is a risk of the infection spreading to other parts of the body so you should monitor children carefully if they do contract scarlet fever.
 Possible further complications include an ear infection, a throat abscess, sinusitis and pneumonia.

-It is advised to seek medical help if you or your child develops any symptoms of the above within a few weeks of after you have had scarlet fever.
+It is advised to seek medical help if you or your child develops any of the above symptoms within a few weeks of having scarlet fever.